sukhoykin/crycha/README.md

 **Client**

 * Calculate `Skey` for received server public keys.
 * Verify signature.
-If signature is not valid, close session with code `401`.
+If signature is not valid, close session with `SERVER_INVALID_SIGNATURE` code.

 ### Client-Server TLS